 2024 TAGC Innovation Projects:

-Professor Peter Rogers at the University of Melbourne Department of Obstetrics and Gynaecology will perform next generation sequencing to find new solutions for patients with common endometrial related health problems such as abnormal menstrual bleeding, infertility and pregnancy disorders at The Women’s and Mercy Hospital.
+- Professor Peter Rogers at the University of Melbourne Department of Obstetrics and Gynaecology The Royal Women's Hospital will perform next generation sequencing to find new solutions for patients with common endometrial related health problems such as abnormal menstrual bleeding, infertility and pregnancy disorders at The Women’s and Mercy Hospital.

-Professor Niall Corcoran from the Department of Surgery at the Royal Melbourne Hospital will lead a study using genomic testing and predictive disease modelling to guide therapy and reduce the burden of prostate cancer diagnosis, which evidence suggests is over-diagnosed and over-treated in early disease.
+- Professor Niall Corcoran from the University of Melbourne Department of Surgery and the Royal Melbourne Hospital will lead a study using genomic testing and predictive disease modelling to guide therapy and reduce the burden of prostate cancer diagnosis, which evidence suggests is over-diagnosed and over-treated in early disease.

 Dean of the University of Melbourne Faculty of Medicine, Dentistry and Health Sciences Professor Jane Gunn congratulated the projects.